 If you have pets, it's important to keep in mind that pothos is toxic to both dogs and cats.

-Incredibly, so easy is the air plant that it does not even require soil because yes, you guessed it -- it quite literally lives on air!
-They are pretty much self-sufficient owing to the fact they get all the water and nutrients they need through their leaves, and can be grown basically anywhere -- in a glass vase, in a shell, on top of some rocks...now THAT is our kind of plant.
+Incredibly, so easy is the air plant that it does not even require soil because yes, you guessed it - it quite literally lives on air!
+They are nearly self-sufficient, since they get all the water and nutrients they need through their leaves, and can be grown basically anywhere - in a glass vase, in a shell, on top of some rocks...now THAT is our kind of plant.
 Extra bonus: with over 500 species, you're bound to find one with the look you desire.
 To water them, you can either mist the leaves every once in a while, or give the entire plant a weekly dunk in some room-temperature water.
-That's honestly all the maintenance they require!
+That's all the maintenance they require!

 Cast Iron Plant

-Cast iron plants truly live up to their name!
+Cast iron plants truly live up to their name.
 If you're sure you can't keep a houseplant alive to save your life, this is the one you should bring home with you.
-The alternate nickname for this plant is "bar room plant" owing to its happiness even in very dim conditions and how little care it actually needs.
-Cast iron plant thrives on neglect; just water it every ten days or so and it'll be happy.
-You don't even really need to worry about fertilizing, and it'll be just fine.
+The alternate nickname for this plant is "bar room plant" owing to its happiness even in very dim conditions, and how little care it actually needs.
+The cast iron plant thrives on neglect; just water it every ten days or so and it'll be happy.
+You don't even need to worry about fertilizing, and it'll be just fine.
 Another bonus?
-Cast iron plant is a safe plant for pets according to the ASPCA.
+Cast iron plant is a safe plant for pets.